One of the most common challenges companies face is how to build customer loyalty.

 Sharing online reviews on your social media profiles lends your brand an extra measure of authenticity and credibility.
 It’s also a great way to publicly recognize your best customers and keep your fans and followers engaged.

-You can also showcase your best reviews by displaying them on your website.
-Not only does this provide social proof essential to inspiring consumer confidence; it also puts the spotlight on your loyal customers acting as your brand advocates.
+You can also showcase your best reviews by displaying them on your website (through a website review widget).
+Not only does this provide social proof essential to inspiring consumer confidence; but it also puts the spotlight on your loyal customers acting as your brand advocates.